-In this blog post, we will be helping you with the process of setting up WordPress email logs for your WordPress site so that you don’t miss out on your workflow.
+In this blog post, we will be helping you with the process of setting up WordPress email logs for your WordPress site.
+So, you don’t miss out on your workflow.

 Setting up WordPress email Logs

-Using a WordPress plugin such as WP Mail SMTP or WP Mail Logging can be helpful if you are looking to set up the email logging system for your site.
-If you are starting a new website, setting up a blog and choosing the right web host is a crucial decision as results from this Siteground review shows how a right web hosting plan can boost your website performance .
+Using a WordPress plugin such as WP Mail SMTP or WP Mail Logging can be helpful.
+If you are looking to set up the email logging system for your site.
+If you are starting a new website, setting up a blog and choosing the right web host is a crucial decision as results from this Siteground review show how the right web hosting plan can boost your website performance.
 Setting up an email log system is as important as well.
 Here is the process for you to help set up email logging through these plugins:

 Through the WP Mail SMTP Plugin:

 Visit the link to download and install the WP Mail SMTP plugin on your WordPress installation.
-You can easily go through the help page on the website to get through with the documentation, reference materials, and tutorials for the WP Mail SMTP plugin that will help you set up the email log system in place.
+You can easily go through the help page on the website to get through with the documentation, reference materials, and tutorials for the WP Mail SMTP plugin.
+It will help you set up the email log system in place.

 Once you have downloaded the plugin and are ready to install it, login to your WordPress site’s dashboard and visit the plugin tab.
 Now go the setting option for the plugin and it is time to configure the plugin for your WordPress site.
 Once activated, you will need to enter the license key to get started.

 In case you don’t have the license key at hand.
 You can visit your account on the WP Mail SMTP website and retrieve the key.